 The literal PCI DSS definition includes a bunch of technical procedures.
 But metaphorically speaking, it also implies protecting your clientele and winning their trust.

-Here are some of the benefits that you get from employing PCI DSS:
+Here are some of the benefits that you get from employing PCI DSS requirement set:

 No commerce, including its digital iteration, can exist without trust.
 The more you invest in protecting your customers, the more you contribute to building up your reputation.
 The modern merchant definition surely implies taking care of your clientele among all else.